Skip to main content

 February 17, 2025

 DHS announced a domestic and international advertising campaign encouraging undocumented immigrants in the U.S. to "self-deport" and potential "criminal aliens" thinking of entering the U.S. to "stay away."
-The ads will run on radio, broadcast, and digital in the U.S. and abroad.
+The ads run on radio, broadcast, and digital in the U.S. and abroad.
 "Ads will be hyper-targeted, including through social media, text message and digital to reach illegal immigrants in the interior of the United States, as well as internationally."

-Trump 2.0 [ID # 1545]
+Trump 2.0 [ID #1545]

 2025.02.17 DHS Announces Ad Campaign Warning Illegal Aliens to Self-Deport and Stay Out